onlivfe/neos_rs/README.md

 Very much work in progress, check the docs for more details.

 Currently due to a lack of client and/or access to all endpoints without donating to the patreon, some of the types are missing still.

+## License

+The LICENSE is MPL-2.0.
+However, if the NeosVR team wants to use this crate or adopt it into a more official one, it can be negotiated.